soumende1/Traffic-Sign-Classifier/project_writeup.md

 - `'features'` is a 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
 - `'labels'` is a 2D array containing the label/class id of the traffic sign.
 The file `signnames.csv` contains id -> name mappings for each id.
 - `'sizes'` is a list containing tuples, (width, height) representing the the original width and height the image.
-- `'coords'` is a list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image. **THESE COORDINATES ASSUME THE ORIGINAL IMAGE.
+- `'coords'` is a list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image.

+**THESE COORDINATES ASSUME THE ORIGINAL IMAGE.
 THE PICKLED DATA CONTAINS RESIZED VERSIONS (32 by 32) OF THESE IMAGES**

-Complete the basic data summary below.
+The basic data summary below.

     Number of training examples = 39209
     Number of testing examples = 12630